Ignition of a School of Design

 Communications Anna Jäger

-Funding “Spinning Triangles” is funded by the Bauhaus heute Fund of the German Federal Cultural Foundation.
+Funding Funded by the Bauhaus heute Fund of the German Federal Cultural Foundation